-This page introduces you to the architecture of Config Sync.
-Learning about the components created by Config Sync can give you a deeper understanding of Config Sync and might help you debug and fix issues that you encounter.
+This page introduces you to the architecture of Config Sync, including the hosted components that run in Google Cloud and the open source components that run on your Google Kubernetes Engine (GKE) Enterprise edition cluster.
+Learning about the architecture can give you a deeper understanding of Config Sync and might help you debug and fix issues that you encounter.

-The following diagram shows the architecture of Config Sync and its related resources on a Google Kubernetes Engine (GKE) Enterprise edition cluster:
+The following section shows the architecture of Config Sync, including its components and dependencies, both in Google Cloud and on your Google Kubernetes Engine (GKE) Enterprise edition cluster, for various versions of Config Sync:

 There are multiple steps to install Config Sync and each of these steps deploys additional components on your cluster: